Wopple/limber-timber/README.md

   - To handle complex operations that do not have atomic support in the backend
 - ➡️ Grouped Operation Application
   - To reduce round trips with the backend and reduce migration time
-- ➡️ Minimize Scan Output
+- ✅ Minimize Scan Output
-  - To generate a more human readable operation file
 - ✅ Arbitrary DML SQL Migrations
 - ➡️ File System Metadata
 - ➡️ SQLite Database